Apache Iceberg, Catalog Management, REST Catalog, Apache Polaris, AWS Glue, Project Nessie, Data Governance

 Streaming Ecosystem Integration

 Iceberg catalogs play a crucial role in streaming architectures, where real-time data pipelines continuously ingest and process events.
 The catalog choice impacts streaming framework integration, particularly with Apache Flink, Spark Structured Streaming, and Kafka-based pipelines.
+For comprehensive coverage of streaming to lakehouses, see Streaming to Lakehouse Tables.

 Streaming Considerations